deepjavalibrary/djl-serving/serving/docs/lmi/tutorials/trtllm_manual_convert_tutorial.md

 Artifacts need to be in the following structure:

-Mount sould be to `/opt/ml/model/`
+Mount should be to `/opt/ml/model/`
 ```
 ├── serving.properties
 └── tensorrt_llm